 That can’t just be me.

 Yes, I’ve found myself comparing my reality to other mom’s social media highlight reel and truth be told, it sometimes puts me in a negative funk.
-Over the last six months though, I’ve made a conscious effort to take inventory of who I’m following and continue to check in on if it still feels right for me and where I’m currently at in life.
-Sometimes the white kitchen brings me motivation, sometimes the happy moms remind me of all the silver linings of motherhood even when it’s tough.
+Over the last six months though, I’ve made a conscious effort to take inventory of who I’m following and continue to check in whether it still feels right for me and where I’m currently at in life.
+Sometimes the white kitchen brings me motivation and sometimes the happy moms remind me of all the silver linings of motherhood even when it’s tough.

 But when that doesn’t happen and I begin to sink down into a rabbit hole of wishing my life looked like someone else’s, I know it’s time to reevaluate my relationships—in real life and on social media.